Simulation-based planning of Motion Sequences for Automated Procedure Optimization in Multi-Robot Assembly Cells: Evaluation

-For the experiments, the limit of sampling attempts without finding a collision-free sample on each section border was set to $L_0 = 10$.
-The time limit for the path planning algorithms was set to $T_{max} = 30 \times n_r$ seconds, and the time limit for advancing the guide path was set to 15 minutes.
+The sampling attempt limit at each section boundary was set to $L_0 = 10$.
+The time limit for each motion-planning subproblem was set to $T_{max} = 30 \times n_r$ seconds, and the time limit for advancing the guide path was set to 15 minutes.